Claude Montana: Creations

-Fashion Shows

-Montana's fashion shows excelled in styling as well as in presentation.
-Because of their vibrations, modelling for Montana became prestigious and invitations to his shows the hottest tickets in town.
-With fashion's return to harder lines in 2007 Montana has become an inspiration for many designers.
-Alexander McQueen praised and honored Montana many times in his collections.
-Both designers shared a love for construction and high quality.

 Personal life

-On July 21, 1993, Montana married model Wallis Franken.
+On 21 July 1993, Montana married model Wallis Franken.
 It was a marriage of convenience and friendship, as Montana was openly homosexual.
-He wanted to appear more marketable to polysexual buyers, and she was his best choice for this purpose.
-They were the same age, had been friends for 18 years, and she had served as his muse for many of his fashion innovations.
+He wanted to appear more marketable to buyers, and she was his best choice for this purpose.
+They were the same age and had been friends for 18 years; she also had served as his muse for many of his fashion innovations.
 Wallis already had two daughters and a granddaughter by a previous marriage.
 In June 1996, Wallis died after falling three stories from their Paris apartment.
 The death was ruled a suicide.

+Claude Montana died in Paris on 23 February 2024, at the age of 76.

 Author

-In October 2010 it was announced that Claude Montana and Marielle Cro were working on a coffee-table book documenting Montana's career.
-The book, "Claude Montana: Fashion Radical," includes photos and interviews with insiders who witnessed Montana's career firsthand.
+In October 2010 it was announced that Montana and Marielle Cro were working on a coffee-table book documenting Montana's career.
+The book, "Claude Montana: Fashion Radical", includes photos and interviews with insiders who witnessed Montana's career firsthand.
 It came out in April 2011 in the U.S and U.K.